Sbu-05-exe/FixMe/PHP/README.md

 #Backlog

-[X] turn the admin php into a form to easily add and remove php [] write the sql for each table (1 table left)
+[X] turn the admin php into a form to easily add and remove php [x] write the sql for each table
 [] change the password type to binary or something

+things left to do on the index page
+[] replace the lorem ipsum with proper text (including faqs) [] choose the fonts (this code should go into main.css) [] hook up login and register button to relevant page [] change the cursor to pointer when you hover on the social media links

 ### notes
-* Ideally I'd want to make the value of the id `auto_increment` but then I don't also want it to start counting from record 0?
-* Do we have to put not null on a foreign key or doesn't the foreign key constraint take care of that already?
-I just added the not null just in case.

 Initial Set up
 [] Change pasword type to Binary or something?